This is the best way. Attention to detail, and reflection, at every stage, for the best possible pots.

 Different woods, because of chemical composition, have a significant effect on the colours and the ashing textures of the surface of the pots.
 In this case the sensuous licks and halos of green, violet, apricot, gold are from LOCAL trees.

 Wood was cut to fit the exact width of the firebox.
 It has to be split, stacked and sorted and as dry as possible before the firing starts.

 I start before dawn on the firing day.
 It is hard physical work throughout and the continuous anticipation of what effect actions will have ten minutes ahead.

 It becomes a type of meditation.
 I fire alone and become totally involved in the process.
 There is much to attend to at every stage of the firing.
 Sudden rises or plummets in temperature can occur if attention wavers.
 Patience, calmness, energy and clear thinking are essential.
 At the end, there is about a two-hour soak to peak at top temperature (1300oC), where the clay and glazes will mature evenly and the ashing and flame effects are maximized.
 This is a serene and special time, just the soft rumble of the kiln and the stars above.

 Choosing the exact moment to close down is incredibly hard to judge.
 It is a matter of experience and intuition.

 After a day and a half, the kiln has cooled sufficiently to have that first look.
-I never cease to be delighted and relieved to have gone fairly close to “just right”.
+I have never ceased to be delighted and relieved to have gone fairly close to “just right”.

 8. Sanding and finishing

 Where the pot has rested in the kiln the base is likely to still be a bit rough.
-To ensure it is comfortable to hold and safe for all surfaces the base is finely sanded and cleaned of any residue.
-All pots are checked carefully for any minor cracks or other defects at this stage as well.
+To ensure it is comfortable to hold and safe for all surfaces the base was finely sanded and cleaned of any residue.
+All pots have been checked carefully for any minor cracks or other defects at this stage as well.